sebmartin/xETL/README.md

 The result is a simple yet powerful library that is easy to learn.

 It is also unopiniated.
-The library itself is written in Python, but a job can be composed of tasks written in almost any language.
+The library itself is written in Python, but a job can be composed of tasks written in virtually any language.

 ## Concepts